 Buddy Nevins is a New York City native who has been a South Florida journalist for over 40 years.

-Nevins started his career at 16, writing feature stories and a byline column for national teen magazines while still in high school interviewing acts such as The Rolling Stones, The Searchers and many others.
+Starting his career at 16, Nevins wrote feature stories and a byline column for national teen magazines while still in high school interviewing acts such as The Rolling Stones, The Searchers and many others.

-While in college, Nevins wrote about politics.
+While in college, Nevins switched his focus to politics.
 He covered the 1972 national political conventions for the Chicago Tribune-New York Daily News Syndicate and wrote for political magazines such as Ramparts.

-He covered Florida politics from the early 1970s to 2007, he was a writer first for the Miami Beach Sun and then for The Fort Lauderdale News and then for the South Florida Sun-Sentinel.
-During much of this time he wrote a column which offered a peek behind closed doors of government and politics.
+Since the early 1970s to 2007, he was a writer first for the Miami Beach Sun and then for The Fort Lauderdale News, which became the Sun-Sentinel.
+During much of this time he wrote a column, which offered a peek behind closed doors of government and politics.

 Nevins also is the winner of numerous state and national prizes for his investigations into cruise ship safety, airport construction, the brokerage industry, boiler room fraud, Election Day polling snafus and other subjects.

 In 2007, Nevins didn’t need a crystal ball to see the grim future of newspapers.
 He took a buyout from the Tribune Company, owners of the Sun-Sentinel.
 He now operates this website and writes for various other publications.

 Even if you enjoyed his column for years, you may not know: Nevins is a University of Miami graduate, an education he helped finance by writing for supermarket tabloids.

 James G. Kane

 One of South Florida’s premier pollsters and political strategists, James G. Kane got his start in campaigns while still in a Fort Lauderdale elementary school.
 He would pass flyers out in his neighborhood.

 A graduate of George Washington University’s political science program, Kane worked on more than three dozen Republican and Democratic campaigns.
 Candidates have used his skills for campaign management, message design, voter contact, opposition research and polling.

 Kane has conducted polls for candidates, sponsors of referendums, state political parties, media companies such as the South Florida Sun-Sentinel and business groups.
 He was the first Democratic pollster to work for the Republican Party of Florida.